-Graduates of a doctorate in project management on campus program might recruit, train and supervises employees in order to successfully meet a company’s human resource objectives.
+Graduates of a doctorate in project management School might recruit, train and supervises employees in order to successfully meet a company’s human resource objectives.
 They also offer up their professional opinions concerning reviews and company plans while helping to build the organization’s public and industry reputation.
-In order to learn how to perform their jobs to the absolute best of their abilities, project managers might choose to earn a doctorate in Project Management on campus.
+In order to learn how to perform their jobs to the absolute best of their abilities, project managers might choose to earn a doctorate in Project Management degree on campus.

 On campus doctorate programs may be an ideal choice for students who prefer to learn in a traditional classroom setting.
 Even if a student is currently working, there are several traditional doctorate in project management on campus programs that hold classes on the weekends and evenings, making it easier for scholars to gain the education they need to take their career to the next level.
 What’s more is that a program could offer the option of students attending either part-time or full-time.